sg-wireless/pymakr-vsc/README.md

 Solution: Run the board in [safe mode](https://docs.pycom.io/pycom_esp32/pycom_esp32/toolsandfeatures.html#boot-modes-and-safe-boot) when synchronizing

 ### Terminal not opening
 If the Pymakr terminal is not opening or giving an error, this might be because NodeJS is not installed on your system.
-This is becuase the terminal process is running separate from VSCode and depends on your systems NodeJS install.
+This is because the terminal process is running separate from VSCode and depends on your systems NodeJS install.

 Solution: Install NodeJS.
 For windows 64 machines, install a 32 bit version of nodejs (for example ```nvm install 7.8.0 32``` when using nvm).